-The VaultPress premium and enterprise plans include daily security scanning, and in many cases, one-click fixers.
+The VaultPress Premium Plan and Security Plan include daily security scanning, and in many cases, one-click fixers.
 On this page, you’ll learn about some of the more common threats, and how to address them.
 If you have any questions, drop us a line.

 Changes to Core WordPress Files

 VaultPress checks your WordPress installation to see if any core files have been changed or deleted.
-Changes to these files should be reviewed for suspicious code.
+Generally these files should not be changed.
+WordPress functionality can and should be altered by using plugins and themes instead.

-You can click on the blue “Changed” button to show the changes that were made to the file.
-If you didn’t make the changes, you should consider the file suspicious.
+If you didn’t make the changes to your core files, you should consider the files suspicious, and consider replacing them.
 If you’re unsure of the changes you see, you can always contact us.

 Web-based shells give an attacker full access to your server — allowing them to execute malicious code, delete files, make changes to your database, and more.